 Perennial ryegrass also has an aesthetical advantage over annual ryegrass, in that its finer leaf structure is regarded as more beautiful to look at, compared to its tall-growing sister species.

 However, if you’re looking to overseed your Bermuda lawn with a species that will grow quickly and have your lawn looking great within just a few weeks, go for the annual ryegrass which establishes faster.
+I personally like the Turf Star Ryegrass seed because it offers a deep green look and is popular to use on golf courses, so why not have that look at home over the winter :).
+Check it out here.

 As a side note, once the cold season is over and the ryegrass that was seeded over Bermuda is no longer needed, you can now eliminate the ryegrass to prevent it from competing for nutrients with the desirable Bermuda plants.